fmstacco/Carpe-Diem-Data-Solutions/README.md

  * ### Typography
       The fonts chosen were 'Inter' for the headings and 'Roboto' for the body text.
 They fall back to cursive and sans-serif respectively.
-     *  'Caveat' was chosen for the headings to give the user an inital welcoming feel.
-The cursive style generally feels more inviting and less intimidating for the user than others.
-      * 'Lato' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.

  * ### Colour Scheme
-      The colour scheme eventually chosen is one based on green and off-white.
-The colour contrasts with the wood colour in many of the images.
-Green traditionally gives the impression of energy, safety and growth.
-This is something that Wawas Woods can hopefully pass onto the user.

 ![Colour Palate image](assets/readme-images/color-palate.png)